Write to the End of Your Novel

 Sep 21 2017 - Nov 2 2017

 This online course for all-comers helps you to write a complete first draft of your novel.
 It uses teaching videos, resources, tasks and a student forum, all hosted on our secure bespoke learning platform.
 For a great learning package and a taste of what we have to offer at Curtis Brown Creative at an affordable price, enrol on Write to the End of Your Novel by clicking on 'Pay and Enrol' by Monday 18 September.
-This course makes an ideal follow-up to our Starting to Write Your Novel course.
+This course makes an ideal follow-up to our Starting to Write Your Novel course and a precursor to Edit & Pitch Your Novel.

 Anna Davis, Director